 That’s why today, instead of taking the easy path and just going on a hike with Gabi and Isabelle, I wanted to feel like it feels when we are traveling.
 I thought it would be a good idea to bring Jiraiya and Tatiana on the hike and that they would love to be included.
 Plus, if they came along, then Danny would get to hike with us too instead of having to stay back and babysit and I love hiking with him.

-So after convincing all my kids to go hiking with me by telling them it was going to be soooo epic, packing up enough snacks and water for everyone, and driving 45 minutes to the turnoff to the trailhead, you can imagine my frustration when an idiot went and parked practically in the middle of the forest service road, making it impossible for me to get around in my RV.
+So after convincing all my kids to go hiking with me by telling them it was going to be so epic, packing up enough snacks and water for everyone, and driving 45 minutes to the turnoff to the trailhead, you can imagine my frustration when an idiot went and parked practically in the middle of the forest service road, making it impossible for me to get around in my RV.

-At this point we were still two miles from the trailhead and I had two options.
+At this point, we were still two miles from the trailhead and I had two options.
 Park here and walk the four extra miles (2 miles each way) or turn around defeated and drive home.
 Well, there was no way I was going to drive all the way home after how much effort and gas it took to drive here.
 We are walking, right after I leave a nice little note on the idiot’s car. 🙂

 The first mile wasn’t too bad.
-Tati, our youngest most difficult hiker, had fresh legs and a full belly.
+Tati, our youngest and most difficult hiker, had fresh legs and a full belly.
 But by the time we reached the trailhead, an hour later, she was done.
 She sat on the rocks refusing to hike.
 You’re kidding me, right?
 All that work and we haven’t even started the actual hike!

 Luckily, this isn’t the first time for me to go head to head with a stubborn child.
-I actually have five stubborn kids and experience has taught me not to take it too personally, nor to give in to their antics.
+I have five stubborn kids and experience has taught me not to take it too personally, nor to give in to their antics.

 I gave her a few minutes to sit and eat her snack and then said, “Let’s go!”
-She whined a bit as she put her snacks back in her pack and then tested me by walking as slow as possible ten yards behind me.
-Every so often I’d wait and hold her hand, literally trying to pull her faster, but then, we rounded the corner to where the trail really began and I saw the steepness and cringed.
+She whined a bit as she put her snacks back in her pack and then tested me by walking as slowly as possible ten yards behind me.
+Every so often I’d wait and hold her hand, literally trying to pull her faster, but then, we rounded the corner to where the trail began and I saw the steepness and cringed.
 This girl hates going uphill.
 It’s game time.

-Danny didn’t hestitate.
+Danny didn’t hesitate.
 He knew Tati would just stop there and not budge if he didn’t throw her on his back and carry her.
-He and I took turns carrying her on our backs for awhile until we came across some big boulders.
+He and I took turns carrying her on our backs for a while until we came across some big boulders.
 As her brother, Jiraiya, started scrambling up them, she jumped down and wanted to follow suit.
 The trail continued following large rocks which were great for climbing and while she did still occasionally whine about how long the hike was, she managed to walk the rest of the way and even made a comment when we reached the alpine lake that “It’s kinda nice here.”

 The way down was easier but before we started back she stopped me and said “I don’t like that you aren’t having a conversation with me.
 (I had been talking mainly with her siblings the whole way up since she was mad about hiking in the first place).
 It makes it easier to hike when you are talking to me.”